Skippeh/parcel-thief/README.md

 1. Download parcel-server from [Releases](https://github.com/Skippeh/parcel-thief/releases) and
    extract the files anywhere.
 Preferrably not the game directory for tidyness because of some directories being created but it's up to you.
 2. By default only a steam web api key is required to launch the server, but you might want to run the server with `--help` launch parameter to see what else you can configure.
 Note that the server is a commandline application so if you don't run it from an existing terminal the window will close after the process exits.
-3. Optionally: configure the server by doing either of these:
+   - Optionally: configure the server by doing either of these:
      - Specify launch parameters directly when launching the server.
      - Create a .env file in the server directory to specify environment variables for the process.
-4. Launch parcel-server.
+3. Launch parcel-server.
+4. Optionally, configure the whitelist and other runtime configurable parameters from the frontend.
+   You can access it from the web browser at `/frontend`.
+   A default admin account is created and logged on startup if an account without the `Manage accounts` permission exists.
+   You can also edit the whitelist and server config file directly in the server's `data` directory.
+Restarting the server after editing is not required.

 ### PostgreSQL

 The server uses PostgreSQL to store data.

 If you don't have an existing server to use one will be automatically downloaded and configured, and start/stop with the server.

+**There is an issue with this on some Windows configurations where graceful shutdown doesn't work and corrupts the database.
+I recommend testing to see if ctrl+c shuts down the server correctly before using it.**

 ### Linux dependencies